andrewcooke/ParserCombinator.jl/README.md

 * `parse_all()` - a packrat parser, with memoization, that returns an iterator (evaluated lazily) over all possible parses of the input.

+* `parse_lines()` - a parser in which the source is parsed line by line.
+Pre-4.0.0 Julia copies strings that are passed to regex, so this reduces memory use when using regular expressions.

 * `parse_try()` - similar to Haskell's Parsec, with backtracking only inside the `Try()` matcher.
 More info [here](#controlling-memory-use).